Mexican president expects deal with U.S. over immigration

 “I think the meeting tomorrow will be important and that there will be a deal before June 10, before this tariff comes into effect,” Lopez Obrador said.

-“We’re going to find common ground, I think,” he said at a news conference.

-“We are ready” for negotiations, he added, saying talks so far have been “productive.”

-The large flows of migrants, many asylum seekers, have long sparked Trump’s ire and helped fuel his successful bid for White House amid a campaign promise that he would make Mexico pay for a wall along the southern U.S. border.
+Large flows of migrants, many asylum seekers, have long sparked Trump’s ire and helped fuel his successful bid for White House amid a campaign promise that he would make Mexico pay for a wall along the southern U.S. border.
 Efforts to get Mexico or U.S. lawmakers in Congress to fund the barrier have failed.

 Last week, Trump threatened a blanket tariff on Mexican imports unless Mexico stopped the waves of Central American migrants seeking to reach the United States.